You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 Which Is Better for Muscle Gain?

-Protein shakes, most of the time, contain all nine essential amino acids which are crucial to fuel your fitness.
+Protein powder is better for muscle gain.
+Most of the time, protein shakes contain all nine essential amino acids that are crucial to fuel your fitness.

 These amino acids can work to form and build muscles and recover from a fitness routine.